 While motion graphics can be viewed as simply another graphic design technique, its versatility may lead to some difficulties for getting comfortable with using the new skill.
 As with any skill, practice makes perfect.
 Learning motion graphics can open up options for careers related to animation and graphic design for working in entertainment, information media, or education.

-Motion Graphics as a Design Skill
+Motion Graphics As a Design Skill

-Learning motion graphics provides Graphic Designers and similar professionals with skills for using animation as a way to tell stories visually in order to create a connection with audiences more effectively.
+Learning motion graphics provides Graphic Designers and similar professionals with skills for using animation as a way to tell stories visually to create a connection with audiences more effectively.
 Motion graphics can vary from a small animated accent to an elaborate visual effect.
 Learning how to create motion graphics can set a Graphic Designer apart from the crowd for establishing a career involving animation and visual effects.

-Certifications vs. Certificates: What’s the Difference?
+Certifications Vs. Certificates: What’s the Difference?

 Anyone thinking about a career working in graphic design, animation, or video should consider certificate training or getting certification in motion graphics.
 Enrolling in a certificate program or passing a certification exam provides individuals with not only skills for finding work in today’s competitive job market but may put them ahead of competitors vying for the same positions.
 Prospective Graphic Designers can improve their skill set by learning motion graphics through certificate programs focused on training them in how to animate text and graphics that will attract the eyes of audiences by combining visual elements with music or voice-over audio in television commercials or online ads.
 Designers can also pass certification exams to authenticate skills for using Adobe After Effects or Premiere Pro.